1.1 Cash equivalent of deemed export benefits availed of Rs. 209.99

 Contribution to family pension scheme is paid to the appropriate

 recognized as expense and is charged to Statement of Profit and Loss.

 The obligation of the company is limited to such fixed contribution and

-to ensure a minimum rate of interest on contributions to the members as specified by GOI.
+to ensure a minimum rate of interest on contributions to the members as

-no further provision is considered
+payment requirement.
+Hence, no further provision is considered

 The company has a defined benefit gratuity plan.
 Every employee who has

 rendered continuous service of five years or more is entitled to get